The best written cover letter is worthless if no one sees it!

 Most recruiters expect to receive a cover letter together with your resume or CV.

 So, prepare a cover letter convincing the reader why you are the best candidate for the interview.

 If you have a difficulty with your cover letter writing use one of these:

-Now to finalize the Job Cover Letter topic, if you have visa & work permit and if your cover letter and CV or resume are ready, you may email them through the CV & resume distribution services to employers and job recruiters worldwide.
+Now to finalize your cover letters topic, if you have visa & work permit and if your cover letter and CV or resume are ready, you may email them through the to employers and job recruiters worldwide.
 Take a look at dress code and start preparing for a job interview.